 A Queens-Manhattan bike bridge gathered steam when former traffic commissioner Sam Schwartz pitched it.
 But media reports left something out.
 The Queens Ribbon, if built, makes a mess on Roosevelt Island.

 The Queens-Manhattan Bike Bridge… with a “stop on Roosevelt Island.”

 First reported in The Gothamist, the Queens Ribbon “would stretch from Long Island City, stop on Roosevelt Island that would be accessible by elevator.”
-Consideration rises again now was solutions for Manhattan street grid congestion bubble up.
-And lately, anything employing the term “bike” gets planners juiced, dispatching other considerations.
+Consideration rises again now as solutions for Manhattan street grid congestion return.
+And lately, anything using the word “bike” gets planners droolin.

 But what’s missing…?

 First thing missing from the Queens-Manhattan bike bridge is not immediately obvious… But it’s that nobody bothered talking to anyone on Roosevelt Island about it, at least not anyone quoted.
 Outsiders are, as always, ready to plot out our community’s future for us.

 If you’re going to run a 30 story high structure with a giant, 200 foot paw print in one of our local parks, wouldn’t talking to some folks who live here and pay all the bills be a good idea?